The purpose of the School for Champions is to assist you in achieving your dreams.

 t = 5 s v = 29.4 m/s Continuing downward

-Velocities for different times of object projected upward
+Velocities of object projected upward at different times

-Velocities for different times of object projected upward
+Velocities of object projected upward at different times

 where